devternity/rewards/README.md

 Apart of being famous by saying "I co-organise DevTernity – the most-waited IT conference in the Baltics", DevTernity staff members are entitled for monetery rewards.

 This short guide is written for staff members.
-The goal is to explain how profits are distributed.
+The goal is to explain how contribution is assessed and profits are distributed.

 > Higher levels include lower levels.
 Level 4 includes 3, 2, 1.
 3 includes 2, 1 etc.